Updated: Jun 23

 Are you ‘self-medicating’ or distracting yourself with food, drugs or alcohol?

-Ideally, prevention of burnout is the aim.
+The prevention of burnout is the aim.
 Look for the signs and take action at the earliest stage.

-Looking after yourself in work is just as important as our self-care at home.
+Looking after yourself at work is just as important as our self-care at home.
 The amount of time people spend at work is significant and so managing our wellbeing in a work environment is incredibly important.